What we're listening to: Surfbort and 'Kermode and Mayo's Film Review'

 Christine Fisher

 Surfbort is the music the world needs right now: screaming about anxiety attacks, plastic in the ocean and Trump's tweets.
 There's a chance you've heard of the four-person, Brooklyn-based group.
-They've been around since 2015, played SXSW a few times and have been called "one of New York's last (only?) great punk bands."
-This spring, they were part of Gucci's pre-fall 2019 campaign, and lead singer Dani Miller was the "unconventional" face of Gucci's debut beauty collection.
+It's been around since 2015, played SXSW a few times and has been called "one of New York's last (only?) great punk bands."
+This spring, it was part of Gucci's pre-fall 2019 campaign, and lead singer Dani Miller was the "unconventional" face of Gucci's debut beauty collection.

-They've been described as thrashy and feverish.
-The Guardian called them a "buzzy garage group fighting Trump and triumphing in the face of trauma."
+The band has been described as thrashy and feverish.
+The Guardian called it a "buzzy garage group fighting Trump and triumphing in the face of trauma."
 Miller, the band's only lady, has been called the "friendly, burrito-puking queen of punk" (she started the band as a joke and once threw up a burrito during a set).
 Bandmates Sean Powell, Alex Kilgore and David Head all got their start raging in the '80s Texas punk scene before making their way to New York.

-They have songs like "Selfie" ("You seek validation, admiration, more validation and regular old attention") and "Trashworld" ("The planet knows what you have done, throwing your filth in the ocean").
-Plus tracks about getting off drugs, white people going on picnics, stalkers and the President.
-Their 2018 album Friendship Music was their first with Julian Cassablancas' Cult Records, and they've released two EPs in 2019 -- Billy and You Don't Exist.
-They've toured with Iceage, the Black Lips and Interpol.
-Like any great punk band, they've earned a reputation for wild live shows and edgy music videos.
+Surfbort has songs like "Selfie" ("You seek validation, admiration, more validation and regular old attention") and "Trashworld" ("The planet knows what you have done, throwing your filth in the ocean").
+Plus there are tracks about getting off drugs, white people going on picnics, stalkers and the president.
+Its 2018 album Friendship Music was its first with Julian Casablancas' Cult Records, and it has released two EPs in 2019: Billy and You Don't Exist.
+It's toured with Iceage, the Black Lips and Interpol.
+Like any great punk band, Surfbort has earned a reputation for wild live shows and edgy music videos.

 Full disclosure: Miller is a distant cousin who I've never met.
 There's a chance I never would have listened to Surfbort if it weren't for that connection, but I'm glad I did.

-You don't have to be anti-Google or anti-internet to like Surfbort, and no matter how you feel about San Francisco, I highly recommend listening to them.
+You don't have to be anti-Google or anti-internet to like Surfbort, and no matter how you feel about San Francisco, I highly recommend listening.
 You might just find your inner punk.

 Kermode and Mayo's Film Review